cdfoundation/toc/sigs/sig-events.md

 Communication in this SIG is primarily done through its [Slack channel](https://cdeliveryfdn.slack.com/archives/C0151BTKEJX)

 ## Meetings
-The SIG meets every second Monday, at 4 PM CET.
+The SIG meets on the 1st and 3rd Monday, at 4 PM CET.
 Meeting notes can be seen [here](https://github.com/cdfoundation/sig-interoperability/blob/master/workstreams/events_in_cicd/meetings.md)